Is Your Combi Boiler Water Too Hot?

 Putting that debate aside, for now, we can conclude one thing which is that the flow rate is important.

-If your combi boiler’s flow rate is too slow and can’t even reach its minimum requirement then it will often cause the water to heat up more than it should.
+If your combi boiler’s flow rate is too slow and can’t even reach its minimum requirement, then it will often cause the water to heat more than it should.